Plexlogic/developer/docs/webhooks.md

 Webhooks are protected by hash signatures.
 Each subscription has a secret token and each event includes a header `plexus-webhook-signature`, which is a HMAC hex digest of the payload calculated with the secret token using SHA512.

-You should always verify the webhook event payload using this signature, this ensures that the message is sent by Plexus gateway and the payload is not tempered.
+You should always verify the webhook event payload using this signature, this ensures that the message is sent by Plexus Gateway and the payload is not tempered.
 You might also want to check the event `createdAt` to prevent replay attack.

 Example Python code verifying the payload: